The Real Deal (Agents of S.H.I.E.L.D.): "The Road to 100"

-The first poster, created by Dale Keown, it highlighted the series' first season.
-It features four panels, showcasing the moment Coulson and Grant Ward approached Skye (Daisy Johnson) in her van from the pilot, Coulson learning that he was revived from his wounds by the T.A.H.I.T.I. program and a drug from a half-dissected Kree alien corpse, Grant Ward killing Victoria Hand and revealed himself to be working for Hydra, and Fitz giving Simmons the last remaining oxygen tank while declaring his love for her in the season finale.
-The second poster was created by Daniel Acuña and highlighted the second season, particularly Coulson writing the Inhuman map on a wall; Daisy coming out of her Terrigenesis cocoon; the S.H.I.E.L.D. team, Bobbi Morse, Lance Hunter, and the "real S.H.I.E.L.D." logo; and May cradling the deceased body of Katya Belyakov in 2008.
+The first poster, created by Dale Keown, highlighted the series' first season.
+It features four panels, showcasing the moment Coulson and Grant Ward approached Skye in her van from the pilot, Coulson learning that he was revived from his wounds by the T.A.H.I.T.I. program and a drug from a half-dissected Kree alien corpse, Grant Ward killing Victoria Hand and revealed himself to be working for Hydra, and Fitz giving Simmons the last remaining oxygen tank while declaring his love for her in the season finale.
+The second poster was created by Daniel Acuña and highlighted the second season, particularly Coulson writing the Inhuman map on a wall; Johnson coming out of her Terrigenesis cocoon; the S.H.I.E.L.D. team, Bobbi Morse, Lance Hunter, and the "real S.H.I.E.L.D." logo; and May cradling the deceased body of Katya Belyakov in 2008.
 The third poster, created by Nick Bradshaw, depicted the third season.
 The poster shows the S.H.I.E.L.D. team and Hive, along with the Hydra logo breaking the S.H.I.E.L.D. logo and its tentacles covering much of the poster.
 Specific moments highlighted include Fitz and Simmons after she has been pulled from the portal to the alien world Maveth, Coulson killing Ward on that planet, and the formation of the Secret Warriors.
 For the fourth season, the poster, created by Razzah, displayed the introductions of Ghost Rider, Life Model Decoys (LMD) and the Framework reality, Jeffrey Mace sacrificing himself in the Framework, and Coulson's kiss with the May LMD.
 The fifth poster, displaying the fifth season, was created by Stonehouse.
 It featured Kasius and Sinara flanked in either side of the poster, the S.H.I.E.L.D. team and Deke in the center in front of the destroyed Earth in the future, and Fitz reuniting with Simmons.